-- Soft matter (NB4070) - an elective for NB and AP students.
+- Soft matter (NB4070) - an elective course for NB and AP students (cross-listed as AP3511 biophysics).
 The course includes an introduction to continuum mechanics (elasticity and fluid dynamics).
 We discuss mixtures, polymers, viscoelastic materials, and membranes, with applications to biological systems.
-September-January, lectures Friday 9:15-11:00, problem sessions Friday 13:45-15:30.
+September-January, lectures online Mondays, in-person sessions on-campus Wednesdays 13:45-15:30, problem sessions on-campus Fridays 13:45-15:30.

 - Quantum mechanics for Nanobiology (NB3017 & NB3018) - February-April.

 Each year the team participates in the iGEM competition in Boston.
-The last two teams have been very successful:
+The last seven teams have been very successful:

 - The 2020 team won the prizes for best food and nutrition project as well as seven other prizes and five more nominations.

 - The 2019 team won the prizes for best foundational advance and best part collection.

 - The 2018 team won the prizes for best new application and best product design, and was nominated for six more prizes.

 - The 2017 team won the overall competition as well as a bunch of other prizes.

 - The 2016 team won the overgraduate prices for best new application, composite part, and model.

 - The 2015 team won the overall competition as well as prizes for best hardware, website, and applied design.